oskarbauer/www/content/en/configuration/cloud2cloud-gateway.md

 ### Device Onboarding

-To be able to see the devices through the `try.plgd.cloud` C2C API, first you need to onboard the device.
+To see devices through the `try.plgd.cloud` C2C API, first you need to onboard the device.
 When you have your device ready, go to the `https://plgd.dev` website and click `Try Live`.
 This redirects you to the `try.plgd.cloud Portal`.

 First thing you need is an authorization code.
 In the `try.plgd.cloud Portal` go to `Devices` and click `Onboard Device`.
 This displays you the code needed to onboard the device.
 Values which should be set to the [coapcloudconf](https://github.com/openconnectivityfoundation/cloud-services/blob/c2c/swagger2.0/oic.r.coapcloudconf.swagger.json) device resource are: